On this page:

 - Enabling smart handling of LF and CRLF line separators

-- Handling the problem with line separators during commit
+- Handling the problems with line separators during commit

 To enable smart handling of LF and CRLF line separators

 - Enable smart handling of LF and CRLF line separators.
-After that, WebStorm will show the Line Separators Warning Dialog every time you attempt to commit a file with CRLF separators, unless you have set any related git attributes on the affected file.
-In the latter case, WebStorm supposes that you clearly understand what you are doing and excludes the file from analysis.
+After that, PhpStorm will show the Line Separators Warning Dialog every time you attempt to commit a file with CRLF separators, unless you have set any related git attributes on the affected file.
+In the latter case, PhpStorm supposes that you clearly understand what you are doing and excludes the file from analysis.

 - To ignore the warning and commit the file with CRLF separators, click the Commit As Is button.